forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/add.md

 ---

 ## sfdx scanner:rule:add
-Add custom rules to the Salesforce Code Analyzer's registry to run them along with the built-in rules.
+Adds custom rules to Salesforce Code Analyzer’s registry so that you can run them along with the built-in rules.
 Compile and test custom rules separately before adding them.

 See [Authoring Custom Rules](./en/v3.x/custom-rules/author/) for more information.